gs1-germany/GreenPaper_EUDeforestationRegulation/README.md

 4. Keep (for five years) all relevant data like product description, quantity, country of production, geolocation of plots where relevant commodities were produced, date/time range of harvest/production.
 [ADD QUOTE]
 5. Communicate to operators and to traders further down the supply chain all information necessary to demonstrate that due diligence was exercised and that no or only a negligible risk was found, including the reference numbers of the due diligence statements associated.
 [ADD QUOTE]

-Note that also trading companies who make relevant commodities and products available on the market have to fulfill obligations partly similar to the above stated.
-[SENTENCE TO BE REFINED]
+Note that trading companies making relevant commodities and products available on the EU market also have to fulfill a number of obligations.
+The latter are partly similar to the ones stated above.

 **In scope:**